friendsofstrandseq/mosaicatcher-pipeline/README.md

 - [x] Self-handling of low-coverage cells ([1.6.1](https://github.com/friendsofstrandseq/mosaicatcher-pipeline/releases/tag/1.6.1))
 - [x] Upstream [ashleys-qc-pipeline](https://github.com/friendsofstrandseq/ashleys-qc-pipeline.git) and FASTQ handle ([1.6.1](https://github.com/friendsofstrandseq/mosaicatcher-pipeline/releases/tag/1.6.1))
 - [x] Change of reference genome (currently only GRCh38) ([1.7.0]())
+- [x] Ploidy detection at the segment and the chromosome level: used to bypass StrandPhaseR if more than half of a chromosome is haploid ([1.7.0]())
 - [ ] Pooling samples

 ## Small issues to fix